everpub/openscienceprize/pitch.md

 =========

-Reproducibility, reusability, and remixability are fundamental to the scientific process, should be built into computational science.
+Reproducibility, reusability, and remixability are fundamental to the scientific process, and should be built into computational science.

 We propose to make reusability and composition a first-class citizen in computational research and publishing by enabling the publication of